resourcemode/deposit/README.md

 ## API Endpoints

 - `GET /time-deposits` - Retrieves all time deposits with their withdrawals
-- `POST /time-deposits/update-balances` - Updates the balances of all time deposits according to their plan types
+- `PATCH /time-deposits/update-balances` - Updates the balances of all time deposits according to their plan types

 ## Running with Docker